sayonetech/MusicBox/README.md

 ## Data Pipeline
 ![Alt Text](https://github.com/talldave/MusicBox/blob/master/WebServer/www/musicbox/slides/img/insight_data_pipeline.png "Data Pipeline")
 There are several flows of information here.
 First, we have a number of listeners who make a request to the webserver.
 This is for a specific user event: search, play, pause, skip, thumbs-up, thumbs-down, exit.
-For search and play the request is sent directly to Hbase retrieve the requested information (search results or mp3).
+For search and play the request is sent directly to Hbase to retrieve the requested information (search results or mp3).
 Playing an mp3 is not yet implemented, I will soon add a preview clip from 7digital.
 In addition to contacting Hbase, and for all other requests, an event message is generated and sent to the Kafka message queue in JSON format.

 ```JSON